Deltares/iMOD-Documentation/docs/index.rst

 Important technological innovations will be developed in the new iMOD Suite, whereas iMOD 5 will be maintained the coming years, but will see no big new feature developments.
+:ref:`Table 1<table_1>` and :ref:`Table 2<table_2>` provide comparisons
+between iMOD Suite and iMOD 5 for the components and supported MODFLOW6 packages respectively.

 .. figure:: screenshots/index/NHI-zz_cross-section.png